Vivian-Portfolio/Netflix-EDA-Analysis/README.md

 ## 1. Project Overview

-**Context:** Netflix's catalog spans thousands of titles across countries, genres, and decades, but the raw dataset alone doesn't reveal patterns in how that catalog has grown or what it's made up of.
+**Context:**Netflix has thousands of Movies and TV shows from different countries and gernes.
+This analysis helps understand what content is availble and how the library has changed over time.

-**Problem Statement:** What trends exist in Netflix's content library - by type, country of production, rating, and growth over time - and what do those trends suggest about the platform's content strategy?
+**Problem Statement:** The goals is to identify patterns in Netflix's content, such as content type, country of production, rating, and  yearly growth, to better understand the platform's content strategy.

 **Approach:** Cleaned the raw dataset (handling missing values, duplicates, and formatting issues) in Python, then used pandas and visualizations to explore patterns in content type, production countries, ratings, and additions over time.